-So without further ado, here are five fairy tale towns in Germany that you must visit… Like now!
+So without further ado, here are my top picks for the best small towns in Germany to visit!

 Visit Rothenburg ob der Tauber to walk the streets of a perfectly preserved medieval town, walk inside the town’s surrounding fortress, take in the bright colors of each old building, and drink fresh-pressed apple juice in the town’s main square.